open-vela/apps_crypto_mbedtls/docs/architecture/psa-migration/strategy.md

 G4.
 Have a clean, unified API for Crypto (retire the legacy API).
 G5.
 Code size: compile out our implementation when a driver is available.

-Currently, some parts of (G1) and (G2) are implemented when `MBEDTLS_USE_PSA_CRYPTO` is enabled.
+As of Mbed TLS 3.2, most of (G1) and all of (G2) is implemented when `MBEDTLS_USE_PSA_CRYPTO` is enabled.
 For (G2) to take effect, the application needs to be changed to use new APIs.
+For a more detailled account of what's implemented, see `docs/use-psa-crypto.md`, where new APIs are about (G2), and internal changes implement (G1).

-Generally speaking, the numbering above doesn't mean that each goal requires the preceding ones to be completed, for example G2-G5 could be done in any order; however they all either depend on G1 or are just much more convenient if G1 is done before (note that this is not a dependency on G1 being complete, it's more like each bit of G2-G5 is helped by some specific bit in G1).
+Generally speaking, the numbering above doesn't mean that each goal requires the preceding ones to be completed.

-So, a solid intermediate goal would be to complete (G1) when `MBEDTLS_USA_PSA_CRYPTO` is enabled - that is, all crypto operations in X.509 and TLS would be done via the PSA Crypto API.

 Compile-time options
 ====================